amitjoy/feature-flags-for-osgi/README.md

 3. `com.amitinside.featureflags.rest` - REST Services to manage features
 4. `com.amitinside.featureflags.example` - Example project showing how to use core feature flags in codebase

-The core implementation bundle does require few open source libraries that are listed below.
+The core implementation bundle does require following open source libraries.

 1. SLF4J 1.7+ (MIT)
 2. Google Guava 15+ (Apache 2.0)

-As Test Dependencies, it uses the following test libraries:
+As test dependencies, the following test libraries are used:

 1. JUnit 4.12 (EPL 1.0)
 3. Mockito Core 2.10 (MIT)